Carbon-Aware Computing for Data Centers with Probabilistic Performance Guarantees: Problem setting

-The objective is a piece-wise linear function of compute usage and can incorporate different time-varying grid signals (carbon intensities, carbon free energy score, electricity prices, DR signals, etc.) as well as infrastructure related costs (peak power, stand-by machine cost etc.).
+The objective is a piece-wise linear function of the VCC limits and can incorporate different time-varying grid signals (carbon intensities, carbon free energy score, electricity prices, DR signals, etc.) as well as infrastructure related costs (peak power, stand-by machine cost etc.).
+We provide a summary of different cost components which are relevant for data center load shifting and have been used in the literature in Table~\ref{tb:CostElements}.
 Here, we use a similar objective function to Google's real implementation in~\cite{radovanovic2023carbon}, considering carbon footprint and daily peak power as a function of VCCs:

 where $\rho^{\text{carb}}_{t,d}$ is a metric for the generated carbon footprint~\cite{electricitymaps2024carbon} and $\rho_d^{\text{in}}$ is associated with infrastructure costs driven by a cluster's peak power consumption.
+Peak power is used as an important signal to guide when to increase capacity by adding more machines in a cluster.
 The carbon impact of utilizing computing power is modeled using a linear relationship, as described in~\cite{xu2020managing, lindberg2022using}.
 As predictions for time-varying grid signals can be inaccurate or change rapidly, so re-optimizing throughout the day is necessary for better performance and to participate in DR schemes.
+The parameter $\rho^{\text{carb}}_{t,d}$ ideally represents how 1 MW increase in load at time $t$ and cluster $d$ affects the system's total carbon emissions.
+However, it is important to note that carbon intensity data is generally not available in real time.
+Instead, estimates must be made using the absolute values provided by~\cite{electricitymaps2024carbon}.